Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-access/microsoft-access-quiz.md

 - [ ] **Design** view
 - [ ] **Form** view

 #### Q2.
-How can you add multiple view button controls to a form at once?
+How can you add multiple button controls to a form at once?

 - [ ] Double-click the button control to lock it on, then left-click in the form to add each button
 - [x] Right-click the button control and select Drop Multiple Controls.
 Then left-click to add each button to a form